 - Peanut butter banana bread – via Veggie Inspired

-- Salted caramel upside down banana cake – via Belleau Kitchen
+- Salted caramel upside down banana loaf – via Belleau Kitchen

 - Sourdough banana bread (vegan) via Tin and Thyme